-A simple Afternoon Tea Cake Recipe to serve with your favorite pot of hot tea.
-A butter pound cake with a light dusting of powdered sugar and berries.
+This simple Tea Cake Recipe can be served with your favorite pot of hot tea.
+A delicious butter-pound cake with a light dusting of powdered sugar and berries.

 This recipe is similar to a pound cake except that it adds milk and baking powder to it.
 It makes for a lighter cake.
 Dusting with powdered sugar and having sliced berries and whipped cream adds some sweetness and flavor.
 It pairs well with a nice cuppa hot tea.

 What is Afternoon Tea Cake

 According to Wikipedia – A teacake in England is generally a light yeast-based sweet bun containing dried fruit, typically served toasted and buttered.
 In the U.S. teacakes can be cookies or small cakes.